ericoporto/ags-manual-wiki/Setup.md

 **Smooth scaled sprites**

-This option will apply anti-aliasing to scaled characters, in order to give them a smoother look after the resizing.
-This can slow down the game though, so it is off by default.
+This option will apply anti-aliasing to scaled game objects, such as , in order to give them a smoother look after the resizing.
+This may affect game aesthetics, and also can slow the game down when using "Software" graphics driver, so it is off by default.

 **Render sprites at screen resolution**